← BB / INDEX

 SECTION

-Combat as event stream, not state diff
+Combat as an event stream

 Crit → camera shake.
 Killing blow defers sprite destruction until anims drain.